AlbertoFdzM/time-tracker/posts/01/build-an-app-with-electron-getting-started.md

 # Build an App with Electron and TypeScript - Getting Started

+This article is part of a [post series about developing apps with Electron and TypeScript](https://github.com/AlbertoFdzM/time-tracker) and covers how to start a project, first steps and how to enable debugging.

 ## Requirements

 The environment/machine needs to have installed [NodeJS](https://nodejs.org/) v12 or higher.